miathedev/kubeauth/README.md

         -key, --key: The cert key to use
         json_auth:
                 --json_user_file_path: The users json file to use
+                --json_hashed_pw: NOT YET FULLY IMPLEMENTED, they are just reserved
         ldap_auth: NOT YET IMPLEMENTED, they are just reserved
                 --ldap_host: The ldap host to use
                 --ldap_port: The ldap port to use